SAGE : A Monte Carlo Simulation Framework for Experiments with Germanium Detectors: Use Case

 \section{Use Case}

-The free parameters in the configuration files can be adjusted by users.
-SAGE is assisted by a third-party module of JSON parser \cite{JsonParser} to convert the configuration files into a dictionaries.
+Users can adjust the free parameters in the configuration files.
+SAGE is assisted by a third-party module of JSON parser \cite{JsonParser} to convert the configuration files into a dictionary data structure.
 A set of applicable JSON configuration files are provided in the SAGE software package as the user guides.
 The configuration files are arranged in six parts concerning the free simulation ingredients as follows: \begin{enumerate}[label = (\arabic*), start = 1] \item Mode: Two modes are provided.
-The "Simulation" mode means that conducting simulation with command lines which are more efficient, while the "Visualization" mode is helpful when you are curious about or debugging the simulation geometries.
-The visualization mode depends on the Geant4 visualization setup and is also named interactive mode due to its instant response to the mannual input messenger command. \item Physics: There exist three physical lists related to different simulation goals.
-The "background" physical list contains the radioactive decay processes while the "0nbb" physical list has a smaller step limit for electron.
-The "standard" physical list can be used if time efficiency is sensitive. \item Array: Constructional parameters of the germanium detector arrays, containing the number of detectors, the distance between detectors, the type and material ("natual" or "enriched" germanium) of germanium detectors. \item Particle: The information of incident particles, such as particle name, energy, momentum direction, position and the number of incident particles. \item Biasing: Status and parameters of biasing techniques.
-Biasing techniques should be disabled in normal simulation as they are time-consuming but unnecessary in normal cases. \item Output: The output file name and the output level ("event" or "step" data object). \end{enumerate} All of these properties have their default values for removing redundant parameters.
-For example, the biasing methods are disabled in default, so it can be neglected if not necessary.
+The "Simulation" mode means conducting simulation more efficiently with command lines, while the "Visualization" mode is helpful when you are curious about or debugging the simulation geometries.
+The visualization mode depends on the Geant4 visualization setup and is also named interactive mode due to its instant response to the manual input messenger command. \item Physics: There exist three physics lists related to different simulation goals.
+The "background" physics list contains the radioactive decay processes while the "0nbb" physics list has a smaller step limit for electrons.
+The "standard" physics list can be used if time efficiency is sensitive. \item Array: Constructional parameters of the germanium detector arrays, containing the number of detectors, the distance between detectors, the type and material ("natural" or "enriched" germanium) of germanium detectors. \item Particle: The information of incident particles, such as particle name, energy, momentum direction, position and the number of incident particles. \item Biasing: Status and parameters of biasing techniques.
+In a normal case, biasing is disabled by default. \item Output: The output file name and the output level ("event" or "step" data object). \end{enumerate} All of these properties have their default values for removing redundant parameters.
+For example, the biasing methods are disabled in default, so they can be neglected if not necessary.